The History of Eudora, Kansas

 Conrad Altenbernd, born in Lippe Demold in northwest Germany and wife, Wilhelmina, born in Prussia, had their first child in Eudora in 1861.
 The Reusch family came that same year, also, from Prussia as would the Lefmanns, Schendels, and Westerhouses a few years later.
 August Gabriel journeyed from Pristram, Silesia, in Prussia and sent for his siblings in 1860.
 Ernst and Anna Gerstenberger came from Silesia, too, now a part of Poland.

-Originally from Augelhoff, Wurtemberg, Joseph Baur sailed to the United States in 1857, spent some years in Pennsylvania, and came to Eudora in 1863.
+Joseph Bauer from Augelhoff, Wurtemberg, sailed to the United States in 1857, spent some years in Pennsylvania, and came to Eudora in 1863.
 He stayed two years, returned to Pennsylvania for 10 years, and came back once again, this time for good, to Eudora.
 In 1864, Joseph and Theckla Seiwald arrived from the Bavarian village of Grainet, 10 miles from Czechoslovakian border and 15 miles from the Austrian border.
 The next year Louis and Catherine Kellerman, both Bohemians, came.
 In the spring of 1864 another Joe Vitt, Louis Neustifter, John Kellerman, and Peter Schillinq, all married with families from Illinois, near Chicago, were said to have arrived.

 Peter Schoenhofer, originally from Landsgericht Filtshofen, Bavaria, wife, and four children arrived in 1865 from Warrenton, Missouri, in their covered wagon to establish a farm one and one-half miles southwest of Eudora by the junction of Highway 10 and East 2100 Road where they had six more children.
 Phillip Baecker, who lived on the French-German border and served 10 years in the French army, came in 1869 after two months in Chicago with wife, Louisa, to settle south of Eudora in the Captain’s Creek vicinity.